tobiasgg/katacoda-scenarios/python-integration-test/step4.md

 To run the test we use the python package `pytest`.
 We install this package by running the following command:
 `pip install pytest`{{execute}}.

+To read more about the `pytest` package please visit the documentation at this [link](https://docs.pytest.org/en/6.2.x/contents.html)

 With `pytest` installed we can now run our tests:
 `pytest integration-test.py`{{execute}}